Synergists: Hamstrings (Biceps Femoris, Semimembranosus, Semitendinosus), Adductor Magnus

 If you can lower the barbell low enough for it to touch the floor, perform the exercise on an elevated platform.

-Contrary to what some people think, the barbell straight back stiff leg deadlift targets your gluteus maximus and not your hamstrings.
-The reason is that by flexing your knees even just a little, you place your hamstrings in a state of mechanical disadvantage, thus forcing your gluteus maximus to work the hardest during hip extension.
-If you want to target your hamstrings, keep your legs straight (in which case the barbell straight back stiff leg deadlift will become the barbell straight back straight leg deadlift).
+Contrary to what some people think, the barbell straight-back stiff-leg deadlift targets your gluteus maximus and not your hamstrings.
+The reason is that, by flexing your knees even a little, you place your hamstrings in a state of mechanical disadvantage, thus forcing your gluteus maximus to work the hardest during hip extension.
+If you want to target your hamstrings, keep your legs straight (in which case the barbell straight-back stiff-leg deadlift will become the barbell straight-back straight-leg deadlift).